nelsonmandeladev/nestjs-project-setup/README.md

-# CMS API
+# NestJs Project Starter

 ## Description

-This is the an application to manage the content of website
+This is the base Nest Js project start with common configs

 ```bash
     # Install dependencies